Esri/dynamic-situational-awareness-qt/docs/README.md

 The DSA apps do not require access to a server.
 All the data and processing are on the device itself.
 Display of each local data source may be toggled on or off.
 Teammates share information such as their own location, observation reports, and markup across the peer-to-peer network.
 The emphasis is on collaboration with other teammates.

 These networks are typically not connected to the Internet, are not high-bandwidth, and are not constantly connected - a situation commonly encountered in field operations.
 This communication network topology is unlike more traditional native apps that leverage the Internet and web servers for communication or web services for some functionality.
-DSA is designed for use on tactical networks that are secure.
+DSA is designed for use on secure tactical networks.
 Communication between teammates minimizes bandwidth by using compact messages.

 <img src="./images/dsa-video-own-location.gif" alt="DSA display images" /><br>